god-jester/D3ROS-Modding-Seasons/README.md

 ## Required Hardware
 - [x] Working Windows PC to run the required tools
-- [x] USB drive for copying saves between consoles, with an existing Season 25 save copied to it
+- [x] USB drive for copying saves between consoles, with an existing Seasonal save copied to it
 - [x] "**Console A**" - unmodified PS4/PS5 fully updated and able to play Diablo 3 online
 - [x] "**Console B**" - modifiable PS4 console on FW 9.00